 Let’s look back at Dennis’s email from the beginning on this module.
-How things could have gone better for Dennis and for Diversity Day if he had actively followed the writing process steps we just learned?
+How could things have gone better for Dennis and for Diversity Day if he had actively followed the writing process steps we just learned?

 Dennis should have prepared for this direct message to confirm the speaker and get the title for the talk.
 Rennata, the receiver, will either be pleased or neutral about the details for her talk and the request for the title of the talk.
 If Dennis could do it over, here is the outline he might create: